KenanHanke/rbloom/README.md

 in C), showed undefined behavior on recent versions of Python (see below), so I made `rbloom` instead.
 It ended up being twice as fast and has grown to encompass a more complete API (e.g. with set comparisons like `issubset`).
-However, do note that `pybloomfiltermmap3` supports modifying Bloom filter files in-place, while `rbloom` only supports reading and writing them from scratch, so if you require that functionality, you should use it instead.
+Do note that while `rbloom` only supports reading and writing its Bloom filter files in one sweep, `pybloomfiltermmap3` supports modifying them in-place.
+This is of questionable utility in most cases due to the random-access-heavy nature of Bloom filters, which causes the entire file to be in memory after only a few operations in spite of mmap.
+If you specifically need this functionality, however, you should use `pybloomfiltermmap3`.

 ## Benchmarks